SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 Equally important, we address a critical gap in optimization research: the lack of rigorous empirical evaluation standards.
 Many published results suffer from:

-# !!FIX: Frame this posivitively, e.g. "We demonstrate a toolkit for optimization research by providing rigorous empirical evaluation standards."

-* Insufficient statistical analysis
-* Limited problem diversity
-* Unfair comparisons due to implementation differences

-We therefore present our algorithm alongside a comprehensive benchmarking framework that ensures meaningful evaluation through:
+We demonstrate the importance of rigorous empirical evaluation in optimization research by providing a comprehensive benchmarking framework.
+Our framework establishes new standards for meaningful algorithm comparison through:

-# !!FIX: Single-item list

 * Function evaluations as the primary metric, providing hardware-independent algorithmic characterization
+* Statistical significance testing across multiple independent runs
+* Diverse problem sets covering different optimization challenges
+* Fair comparison with properly tuned baseline methods

 ### 1.1 Contributions